Murder of Hannah Foster: Trial

 On 28 July, Kohli arrived at Heathrow and was arrested and charged with the kidnap, rape, and murder of Foster.
 He was also charged with manslaughter, false imprisonment, and perverting the course of justice.
 On 10 December 2007, Kohli entered a plea of not guilty to the charges at Winchester Crown Court.
 Kohli initially argued he simply found someone had broken into his van and dumped Foster's body there, causing him to panic.
 He later argued, after DNA evidence was produced, that criminals had forced him to rape and murder Foster.

-On 25 November 2008, Kohli, then aged 41, was found guilty of all charges and sentenced to life imprisonment, with a recommended minimum term of 24 years, two years less for time already served in the UK on remand.
+On 25 November 2008, Kohli, then aged 41, was found guilty of all charges and sentenced to life imprisonment, with a recommended minimum term of 24 years, less two years for time already served in the UK on remand.

 Foster's family expressed their disappointment in the sentence, having hoped the killer would spend the rest of his life in prison.
 Under the trial judge's recommendation, Kohli is expected to remain in prison until at least 2030 at the age of 63.